Parashoppers

 Parashoppers (パラショッパーズ, Parashoppāzu) is a Japanese manga series written and illustrated by Tsubasa Fukuchi.
 It began serialization in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday in January 2025.

+Plot

+Amaragi Mitsusada is a student who tries to find the positives in everything including negative situations.
+One day while returning from school, he suddenly noticed a new application on his phone called Parashop.
+He gets a message telling him that he can buy one power from the app and that he will have to fight other people who have superpowers.
+Although at first glance his chosen power seems weak and ridiculous, with skillful use and clever management he always finds a way to turn the situation to his advantage.
+After that, he makes new friends who are in the same situation and have a common goal: to discover what is hidden behind that mysterious application.

 Publication

 Written and illustrated by Tsubasa Fukuchi, Parashoppers began serialization in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on January 22, 2025.
-Its chapters have been collected into three tankōbon volumes as of November 2025.
+Its chapters have been collected into six tankōbon volumes as of August 2026.

 The series' chapters are simultaneously published in English on Viz Media's Viz Manga app.